-The fix: a one-message filter
+The fix: a same-day satisfaction check

 "Hey [name] — quick thing.
 How'd we do on the [service] yesterday?
 Just a one-word reply works: GREAT / OK / NOT GREAT."